-Ensuring data quality as part of holistic information management is the foundation of industry-wide value creation and innovation.
+Ensuring data quality and transparency as part of holistic information management is the foundation of industry-wide value creation and innovation.
 By Paolo Brignardello - Head, Product Management and Marketing, Fundsquare.

 The digital transformation of the Asian investment fund industry is gathering pace and it is not just about e-fund platforms, apps for online investment or robo-advice.
 These offer convenience but the changes must go deeper.

 The entire fund distribution chain, from fund producers through distributors and the various intermediaries to fund buyers, is being made much more efficient and productive.
 Such a change has two main goals: firstly, to streamline operations and secondly, to be in a position to innovate and create value.

 Driving this transformation, digital points of sale are increasing, thus giving asset managers the opportunity to be closer to investors and to serve them on an almost individual basis.

 Data and information flows underpin all of these changes and a strong foundation built around ensuring industry-wide data quality and delivery is therefore needed.
 Data must be accurate and data transparency will help to improve efficiency between all actors.
 Nevertheless, despite these fundamental requirements, data quality is often overlooked or not prioritised.